The Sacrament of Baptism

 - Ordinarily one parent will be a member of Liberty.
 All requests for baptism must be approved by the Session.

 - The parents must attend a baptismal counseling meeting at the church with the Pastor.
-Baptismal counseling is on the 2nd Wednesday at 7:00 p.m. on odd-numbered months (e.g. January, March, May, …).
+Baptismal counseling will be set up with a Pastor once the Baptism Request is approved.

 - In the Presbyterian Church, the congregation as a whole assumes responsibility for nurturing the baptized person in the Christian life.
 In addition, sponsors may be chosen by the parents.
 Sponsors should be active members of a Christian church, and must be approved by Session.